It does not get much healthier than fermented soybeans for breakfast.

 This Japanese breakfast is full of protein and carbohydrates and will give you the energy to start the day.

 Natto is full of Vitamin K. How much?
 Well, the tiny beans are packed full of it.
-And ounce for ounce it’s once of the highest natural sources of vitamin K you can find.
+And ounce for ounce, Natto is one of the highest natural sources of vitamin K you can find.

-According to medical studies, vitamin K has shown to help heal wounds and be beneficial for your bones.
-Some say natto can slow down the effects of aging.
-And there are pharmaceutical companies that make vitamin K tablets, deriving the vitamin from natto.
+According to medical studies, vitamin K has been shown to help heal wounds and is beneficial for your bones.
+Some say Natto can slow down the effects of aging.
+And there are pharmaceutical companies that make vitamin K tablets, deriving the vitamin from Natto.

-Ask five Englishmen how to make a cup of tea, and you’ll probably get five different answers.
-However, natto is often enjoyed with a cup of green tea and a bowl of rice.
+Ask five Englishmen how to make a cup of tea, and you will probably get five different answers.
+However, Natto is often enjoyed with a cup of green tea and a bowl of rice.

 How to prepare Natto for breakfast?

 Natto is easy to prepare.
-In true Japanese fashion, natto comes in single servings and with sauces to accompany it.
-Although these sauces vary depending on the brand of natto.
-Usually, however, a packet of natto contains two packets of sauce.
+And it comes in single servings and with sauces to accompany it.
+Although these sauces vary depending on the brand.
+Usually, however, a packet of Natto contains two packets of sauce.
 The first is Japanese mustard, and the other is a special sauce that consists of dashi and soy sauce.

 - Open the box and remove the packets of sauce

-- Remove plastic covering the natto.
-Lift the covering and quickly rotate to remove the strings of natto
+- Remove plastic covering the Natto.
+Lift the covering and quickly rotate to cut off the strings of Natto

-- Mix natto with chopsticks.
-The natto will become stringy, but this is a good sign
+- Mix Natto with chopsticks.
+The beans will become stringy, but this is a good sign

 - Open and add the small packet of mustard and sauce

-I have great tips on how you can enjoy natto if you want to learn more.
+I have great tips on how to best enjoy Natto.
+Click the link if you want to learn more.

-If you have natto at your local supermarket, why not give it a try for breakfast?
-You’ll most likely find it in the refrigerated section.
-Natto needs to be stored in the fridge, otherwise it goes bad very quickly.
+If you have Natto at your local supermarket, why not give it a try for breakfast?
+You will most likely find it in the refrigerated section.
+Natto needs to be stored in the fridge.
+Otherwise, it goes bad very quickly.